 If you have recently been injured in an accident caused by a truck or commercial vehicle, you need to call a Columbia truck accident lawyer as soon as possible.
 Medical bills, lost wages, physical therapy, hospital fees, and your own pain and suffering don’t wait.
 You shouldn’t have to deal with them alone, and if you are the victim of an accident with an 18-wheeler, you may have the opportunity for financial compensation.
 A trucking company may try to undercut you and silence you with low settlements, but having an attorney represent you is statistically proven to raise the probability of receiving compensation.

-The Common Causes and Consequences of Truck Accidents in South Carolina
+The Common Causes of Truck Accidents in South Carolina

 - Mechanical Defect / Malfunction: Large commercial vehicles need to be properly maintained so that they aren’t a threat to other drivers on the road.
 When trucking companies neglect maintenance, serious accidents can occur.

-- Employer Negligence / Liability: Whenever companies hire new drivers, there is usually a rigorous training period.
+- Employer Negligence / Liability: There is usually a rigorous training period when companies hire new drivers.
 However, sometimes trucking companies put the quantity of shipments over the quality of driver training, and people can get hurt.

-- Truck Driver Error / Negligence: Large commercial vehicles have to abide by the same traffic laws as every other driver.
+- Truck Driver Error / Negligence: Large commercial vehicles must follow the same traffic laws as every other driver.
 When they disobey these laws, innocent drivers can be injured.

 - No-Zone Accidents: Every truck driver knows that their no-zones are dangerous spots that need frequent checking.
 The blind spots of a commercial vehicle, if these aren’t monitored, serious accidents can occur.